Periodic solutions of coupled Boussinesq equations and Ostrovsky-type models free from zero-mass contradiction: Conclusions

 \section{Conclusions}

-In this paper we developed an asymptotic procedure for the construction of the d'Alembert-type solution of the Cauchy problem for a system of coupled Boussinesq equations, which could describe long longitudinal strain waves in a bi-layer with an imperfect interface \cite{Khusnutdinova09}.
-Two cases are presented, when the characteristic speeds in the equations are close or significantly different.
-An asymptotic expansion is constructed to the case of significantly different characteristic speeds and the asymptotic expansions were compared.
+In this paper we developed an asymptotic procedure for the construction of the weakly-nonlinear solution of the Cauchy problem for a system of coupled regularised Boussinesq equations in the high-contrast case when the characteristic speeds in the layers are not close (i.e. the materials of the layers have essentially different elastic properties).
+Importantly, we removed the need to restrict the initial conditions only to functions with zero mean.
+The constructed solution was compared to the case when the characteristic speeds in the equations are close (low-contrast case).

 We examined the accuracy of the constructed solution numerically, using direct numerical simulations for the coupled Boussinesq equations and our constructed semi-analytical solution, and showed that the constructed solution is a good approximation to the direct numerical simulations, with improving accuracy for the inclusion of additional terms.
+In particular, we found that the inclusion of terms at $\O{\sqrt{\varepsilon}}$ allows us to take account of the mass with no need for solving additional equations to those at leading order.

-We then studied the case of co- and counter-propagating waves within the context of close or distinct characteristic speeds, for solitary wave initial condition.
-In each case, we confirmed that the weakly-nonlinear solution agrees with the direct solution.
-Furthermore, we showed that radiating solitary waves can interact with each other in the counter-propagating case, with very little effect on their structure.
-In the case of distinct characteristic speeds, the generated Ostrovsky wave packets interact and emerge with the main wave packet relatively unchanged and only a small disagreement in the generated fast-moving radiation.
+We then studied the case of counter-propagating waves within the context of close or distinct characteristic speeds, for solitary wave initial conditions.
+We showed that radiating solitary waves or wave packets interact almost elastically and their structure appears qualitatively unchanged.
+Comparison to the case without interaction showed a minor change in amplitude and phase shift for radiating solitary waves, with a more distinct change for the wave packets, suggesting the latter collisions are strongly inelastic.